-Here are Some Tips on How to Clip Your Dog's Nails
+Tips on How to Clip Your Dog's Nails

-Keep the fur on the feet trimmed
+Keep the Fur on the Feet Trimmed

-This can help prevent or reduce irritants, such as dirt, tar, rocks, and salt, which stick to your dog’s feet.
+Grooming the paw fur can help prevent or reduce irritants, such as dirt, tar, rocks, and salt, which stick to your dog’s feet.

-Cut the tip at a slight angle
+Cut the Tip at a Slight Angle

 You want to look for the point where the nail begins to curve.

-Avoid the quick
+Avoid the Quick